 The little brown bat has glossy brown fur.
-It has hair on its toes and it has pointed ears.
-It is between three and five inches in length and weighs between 1/16 and 1/2 ounces.
-The little brown bat is also known as the little brown myotis.
+It has hair on its toes and pointed ears.
+It is between 3-5 inches (7.6-12.7 cm) in length and weighs between 1/16 and 1/2 ounces (4.5-14 g).

-The little brown bat eats insects like gnats, flies, moths, wasps, and beetles.
-The little brown bat hunts at dusk and at night.
-It uses echolocationto locate prey.
-It sends out a high-frequency sound.
-When the sound hits an object, it bounces back to the bat.
-The bat then can identify what the sound hit and where it is.
-When it finds its prey, it grabs it with its wings and tucks it into a pouch formed when it brings its wing and tail membranes together.
-It then grabs the insect with its sharp teeth and eats it.
+The little brown bat uses echolocation to find its prey.
+It sends out a high-pitched sound that bounces off objects and returns to the bat.
+By listening to the echoes, the bat can tell what the object is and where it is.
+When it locates an insect, the bat uses its wings to scoop it into a small pouch formed by its wing and tail membranes.
+Then it grabs the insect with its sharp teeth and eats it.

 Mating season is in the fall, but fertilization doesn’t happen until spring.
 In the spring, little brown bats form huge nursery colonies.
 A nursery colony may have thousands of bats in it.
 The female little brown bat gives birth to only one baby.
 During birth, the female hangs right-side up.
 The baby bat attaches itself to a teat.
 It nurses for about two weeks.
 It flies when it is three weeks old.